Seducing Maarya

-Seducing Maarya is a 2000 Canadian English drama film directed by Hunt Hoe with Nandana Sen, Cas Anvar, Vijay Metha, Ryan Hollyman and Mohan Agashe playing the lead roles.
+Seducing Maarya is a 2000 Canadian English drama film directed by Hunt Hoe with Nandana Sen, Cas Anvar, Vijay Mehta, Ryan Hollyman and Mohan Agashe playing the lead roles.

 The film was screened at the 31st International Film Festival of India and won the best director award at the Newport Beach International Film Festival in 2000.

 Plot

 Vijay Chatterjee, a lonely widower is a successful restaurateur in Montreal.
 He hires Maarya, who recently emigrated from Calcutta, to work in his restaurant.
 Considering her to be an apt girl for her son Aashish, he gets her to marry him.
 Thoroughly Westernized Aashish, it turns out is a homosexual.
 But she plays along, keeping the secret from the elder Chatterjee, so that she can remain in the country.
 As he realizes the newly married couple are not behaving like one, he decides to teach his son the art of seducing a woman, oblivious to his orientation.
 He ends up falling in love with her himself.
 As she is eventually involved with her benefactor and now father-in-law, things get more complicated when Zakir, her jealous knife-wielding brother (and her lover in India), enters their lives and Maarya is found to be pregnant.